dewynl/msc-ai-capstone-project/docs/dissertation.md

 This dissertation is organized into eight chapters:

-**Chapter 2 (Literature Review)** surveys neural language architectures, educational content generation, and domain adaptation techniques, identifying specific research gaps that motivated this work—particularly the absence of pedagogical quality metrics for AI-generated curricula.
+**Chapter 2 (Literature Review)** surveys neural language architectures, educational content generation, and domain adaptation techniques.

 **Chapter 3 (Ethics)** addresses ethical considerations for AI in education, including data protection, bias mitigation, and maintaining human agency in educational decision-making.

-**Chapter 4 (Methodology)** describes the Design Science Research framework, explaining how iterative cycles of design, implementation, and evaluation shaped the research trajectory.
+**Chapter 4 (Methodology)** describes the Design Science Research framework and iterative development cycles.

-**Chapter 5 (Implementation)** documents the technical architecture: CodeT5-small training for markdown generation, RAG-enhanced component selection, pedagogical quality evaluation, and the evolution from failed approaches to the final system.
+**Chapter 5 (Implementation)** documents the technical architecture: CodeT5-small training, RAG-enhanced component selection, pedagogical quality evaluation, and evolution from failed approaches to the final system.

-**Chapter 6 (Evaluation)** presents measured results from 32 test cases across three domains and four difficulty levels, analyzing both successes (100% structural reliability, 90.6% difficulty progression) and limitations (44.8% prerequisite accuracy).
+**Chapter 6 (Evaluation)** presents measured results from 32 test cases across three domains, analyzing both successes (100% parseable outputs, 90.6% difficulty progression) and limitations (44.8% prerequisite accuracy).

 **Chapter 7 (Reflection)** offers personal perspective on the research process—what I learned from systematic failures, how the project evolved from initial plans, and what I'd do differently.

-**Chapter 8 (Conclusion)** summarizes key findings, discusses implications, and proposes future directions including constraint-based generation for prerequisite ordering and model scaling for practical deployment.
+**Chapter 8 (Conclusion)** summarizes key findings and proposes future directions including constraint-based generation for prerequisite ordering and model scaling for deployment.

 **Appendix A** documents the complete research journey, including three failed approaches (direct JSON generation, RAG templates, function calling) with quantitative failure analysis and the systematic decision process that led to index-based markdown generation.

-This appendix demonstrates that understanding *why* approaches fail is as valuable as documenting successful solutions.
+**Appendix B** provides code artifacts and reproducibility materials, including the complete GitHub repository with training scripts, evaluation framework, synthetic database (4,403 components), and the live Streamlit demonstration interface.

 ---